easypcceo/jacobtuwiner/about.md

 People started noticing on LinkedIn.
 Some of my posts neared 100k impressions (back when Clay was first appearing on LinkedIn).

-Folks started paying me for consulting, and Sculpted was born.
+Folks started paying me for consulting, and Sculpted was born two years after joining ServiceBell.

 We help B2B SaaS companies fuel their GTM with the best data on the market (powered by <a target="_blank" href="https://www.clay.com/">Clay</a>).